it is obvious that one should not presume to question the virtue of the sea.

 one retracts in disgust at its imperfections.

 it would seem that we have labored relentlessly to retain our blindness in order to enjoy an almost inconceivable obedience to virtue;

-it would seem that we have burdened ourselves unnecessarily through the pretense of being able to consider our soul a lofty and strictly pure substance.
+it would seem that we have burdened ourselves unnecessarily through the pretense of being able only to consider our soul a pure and lofty substance.

-might not it be reasonable to observe our soul with the same nuanced perspective as with nature and art?
+might it be reasonable to observe our soul with the same nuanced perspective as with nature and art?

 instead of good and evil, to look upon our soul as unbounded potential;

 lighter and darker shades of unknown?

 why not rejoice in horror at the soul?